Beez in the Trap: Live performances

 Minaj performed the song live for the first time on 106 & Park on April 3, 2012, along with "Champion", "Roman Reloaded", "Right by My Side", "HOV Lane", "I Am Your Leader", and "Fire Burns".
 She performed the song after "Champion" at the BET Awards 2012 along with 2 Chainz.
 The song was also performed live on Radio 1's Hackney Weekend on June 23, 2012.
 Minaj added the song to the set list of her Pink Friday Tour, where she performed the song with 2 Chainz on the North American leg.
 The song was also included on Minaj's Pink Friday: Reloaded Tour.

 Chart performance

 The song debuted at number 73 on the Hot Digital Singles chart in the week ending August 15, 2012.
 As of December 2014 the song had sold over 1 million copies in the United States.
-On August 28, 2012 it was certified Gold by the Recording Industry Association of America.
+On September 19, 2023, it was certified three-times Platinum by the Recording Industry Association of America.